yufeizhao/yufeizhao.github.io/a34/index.md

 ## Homework

-You should hand in carefully written solutions to **exactly six problems** each week, at least four from the topics problem set based on the lecture.
+**Instructions.** You should hand in carefully written solutions to **exactly six problems** each week, at least four from the topics problem set based on the lecture.
 Do not hand in supplementary problems rated strictly less than [2]; these are too easy.

 You are encouraged to work on as many problems as you like, but please hand do not hand in more than six, as this creates extra work for the graders.
 (Non-registered students should not hand in solutions.)